 November 1939 – ‘You may be aware that the accumulation of waste paper in your loft constitutes a grave danger in case of fire.
 Our Scouts are willing to relieve you of this danger.’

-In 1940 Eric Poupard became the acting GSM, Jack Field the SM with assistance from Alan Hosier and Don Alvarez.
+In 1940 Eric Poupard became the acting GSM and with Alan Stillwell having joined the forces, Jack Field became the SM with assistance from Alan Hosier and Don Alvarez.
 There were 22 Scouts and 12 Cubs led by Nan Friend.

-During 1941 many boys showed an interest in becoming Air Scouts and joined others of a like mind, from other groups, by attending meetings with the Air Training Corps at Martin School in Finchley.
+During 1941 many boys showed an interest in becoming Air Scouts and joined others of a like mind from other Groups in attending meetings with the Air Training Corps at Martin School in Finchley.
 There they were instructed in Air subjects while still meeting regularly with their own Group.
 Eventually in 1942 an Air Scouts Group was formed and 2 patrols from the 4th left to join them.
-Don Alvarez also left to join the newly created troop and his position was filled by Bob Hunt.
+Don Alvarez also left to join the newly created Troop and his position was filled by Bob Hunt.

 At the end of 1942 the Group was deeply saddened to hear that one of their Rover Scouts had been killed in action.
 Roy Lamerton was a navigator in a crew of three flying a Blenheim Light Bomber and was shot down during an attack on the Philips works at Eindhoven in the Netherlands.